pavanbanka-417/git-demo/README.md

-# day 1
+# day 1 ND 2 of python BASICS
-this is my first git project
+installed python , git , vs code copleted day 1 and 2 of 100 days of code learned print statements, inputs(), variables pushed to github